Rishikeshrajrxl/Rishikeshrajrxl/README.md

  •Machine Learning || Data Science
  •Application development
  •Web development
- •Database Mabagement.
+ •Database Management.
   </pre>
 </details>
 <details>
   <summary>How can I believe that you are good at what you do? 🤷‍♂️</summary>
   <ul>

+    <li>I am a programming discussion moderator at Coding Society (AIET), my responsibility is to organise discussion on Java for freshers.
+Also Helping freshers in various technology and building projects.</li>
     <li>In 2015, I was certified by the Human Resource and Development Minister of India for my achievement in 10th class.</li>
-    <li>I am a programming discussion moderator, my responsibility is to organise discussion on Java for freshers.
-Also Helping freshers in various technology and             building projects.</li>
   </ul>
 </details>